 Very reluctant sale but no point having this going to waste taking up space in the shed when it looks unlikely JD's will be back on the track in WA before Alanah ages out.

-Car is 100% legal for IHRA and ANDRA competition which seems to have surprised a lot of people at the Winters last weekend.
+Car is 100% legal for IHRA and ANDRA competition and came runner-up at 2018 WinterNationals.

-Will include thousands worth of extras including Starter (light weight lithium battery), folding warmup stand, clutch weight kit and tools, helixes, new springs, spare clutch belt, various spare final drive pulleys and belts, heap of jets and other carb parts, restrictor plates to run B/JD, spare lithium battery and quick charger, Lucas JD Oil, spare MSD 4217 and Hall pickup etc etc.
+Price reduced to $16,000 for car only or $18,000 for car and several thousand worth of extras including Starter (light weight lithium battery), folding warmup stand, clutch weight kit and tools, helixes, new springs, spare clutch belt, various spare final drive pulleys and belts, barely used 415 chain and sprockets, heap of jets and other carb parts, restrictor plates to run B/JD, spare lithium battery and quick charger, Lucas JD Oil, spare MSD 4217 and Hall pickup etc etc.

 Plenty of pics & videos of car on https://www.facebook.com/TeamCopeRacing/